Skip to content

 Supplements

-Zinc supplements may cause nausea when taken on an empty stomach.
+Zinc supplements on an empty stomach can cause nausea.

-Intranasal gels, sprays and swabs have been linked to the potential permanent loss of the sense of smell.
+Intranasal gels, sprays and swabs may cause permanent loss of smell.

 Animal-based

-Zinc is present in high amounts in many animal-based foods, especially in shellfish and beef, however, we typically only absorb about 30% of it.
+Zinc is present in many animal-based foods, especially in shellfish and beef, however, we typically only absorb about 30%.

-Shellfish is also very high in microplastics, and regular consumption of beef has been associated with a higher risk of cancer and heart disease.
+Shellfish is very high in microplastics, and regular consumption of beef is linked to a higher risk of cancer and heart disease.

 References